Blender vs. ZBrush - Comparison Guide

 An excellent illustration to compare Blender vs. ZBrush is to describe one as a Jeep and the other as an F1 car.
 A Jeep will get destroyed if paired with an F1 car on a track.
 Likewise, put an F1 car on a 4X4 track, and you won’t get far.

-While Blender is an all-purpose 3D software package, ZBrush specializes in Sculpting.
+While Blender is an all-purpose 3D software package, ZBrush specializes in sculpting.
 The nature of their design makes them inherently different and, to a degree, incomparable.
 Keep this in mind as we review various features of this software.

 User Interface and Workflow